Nite999/RetracFN/Virus Confirmation.md

 > _A direct response from the victims of the 1H breach.
 Their pain is clear.
 This is only a brief summary — the full document and screenshots provide **deeper insight**._

 ![1H Victim Statement](https://github.com/user-attachments/assets/9fdb4614-1ecc-41cf-a4e8-afc072fb8c93)

+**These Photos Were PROVIDED BY https://github.com/RetracFN/Retrac-Document/tree/main, Check Him Out!**